tfsec/tfsec.github.io/_docs/digitalocean/droplet/use-ssh-keys.md

 ---
+title: digitalocean-droplet-use-ssh-keys
-title: SSH Keys are the preferred way to connect to your droplet, no keys are supplied
+description: SSH Keys are the preferred way to connect to your droplet, no keys are supplied
 shortcode: digitalocean-droplet-use-ssh-keys
 legacy: DIG003
 summary: SSH Keys are the preferred way to connect to your droplet, no keys are supplied